nimakam/universal-identity/README.md

 **The universal digital identity protocol for everyday use cases.**

-**We are building an increasingly ubiquitous digital identity protocol for growing numbers of everyday use cases.**
+**We are a seed stage non-profit working on building an increasingly ubiquitous digital identity protocol for growing numbers of everyday use cases.**

 ## 🧩 Problem